On Horizontal Immersions of Discs in Fat Distributions of Type $(4,6)$: Introduction

 The article is arranged as follows.
-In \autoref{sec:basics} we first discuss the preliminaries of fat distribution.
+In \autoref{sec:basics} we first discuss the preliminaries of fat distributions.
 In \autoref{sec:inversion} we prove our main result : the local invertibility of the nonlinear differential operator $\frD$.
-Then in \autoref{sec:hPrinicple} we derive the local h-principle for horizontal maps.
-In order to make the article self-contained, we briefly outline in \autoref{sec:appendixNashMoser} the background and the statement of the Implicit Function Theorem for differential operators between Frechet spaces following \cite{hamiltonNashMoser}, as this has been crucially used in \autoref{sec:inversion}.
+Then in \autoref{sec:hPrinicple} we derive the local h-principle for horizontal maps and prove the existence of germs of such maps.
+In order to make the article self-contained, we briefly outline in \autoref{sec:hamiltonIFT} the background and the statement of the Implicit Function Theorem for differential operators between Frechet spaces following \cite{hamiltonNashMoser}, as this has been crucially used in \autoref{sec:inversion}.